cgpalmer/ms3-project-2/README.md

 - People can filter incidents just by a date frame.
 - Export data as a CSV to be used on excel.
 - Councils/ other professional bodies will be able to upload reports of discrimination via their own CSV.
 ___
+<span id="dataIntegration"></span>
+## Data Integration

+I chose to use MongoDB for my project as I anticipate the website getting a huge amount of reports.
+I also wanted the user to be able to choose what data they input for the report.
+I thought MongoDB would offer more flexibility with regards to my website.

+In MongoDB, my collections are report, user_credentials and categories.
+They store a mixture of strings, binary and floats.
+The floats were for storing a time-stamp.
+I used binary by default as I hashed all of my passwords.

+Use of MongoDB

++ I used the categories section to run a loop and save cumbersome html.
++ I have stored the location values as lowercase to avoid any repeat values in the selects because of capitlisation.
+The information is then capitalised in Jinja when printed to the html.
+The rest of the values are taken from pre-selected value so is not a concern.
++ User credentials stores the details of each user with hash passwords, email addresses and salts.
+They can then be retrieved to modify or deleted.
++ The email address used to log in is used to query the database when users are modifying their reports.
++ The email address is inputted to the report if a user is logged in, otherwise it is inputted as 'anonymous'.

+___
 <span id="defensiveFeatures"></span>
 ## Defensive Features